lmsecure/Setezor/README.md

 mkdir ~/setezor && cd $_
 ```

-Create a file ".env" and write in it variables:
+Create a file ".env" and write in it variables (nano .env):

 ```
 SECRET_KEY=abcdef